Robert Stephan Cohen: Career

 Cohen has been principal attorney in a number of high-profile, high-net-worth dissolutions, for clients in a variety of industries, including finance, entertainment, real estate and politics, in New York and other states across the country.
-These include Melinda Gates, Rupert Murdoch, Michael Bloomberg, Christie Brinkley, Swedish countess Marie Douglas-David, James Gandolfini, Henry Kravis, Dina Lohan, Marla Maples, Tommy Mottola, Athina Onassis, Chris Rock, Charlotte Sarkozy, Uma Thurman, and Ivana Trump.
+These include Melinda Gates, Rupert Murdoch, Michael Bloomberg, Christie Brinkley, Swedish countess Marie Douglas-David, James Gandolfini, Henry Kravis, Dina Lohan, Marla Maples, Tommy Mottola, Athina Onassis, Charlotte Sarkozy, Uma Thurman, and Ivana Trump.
 Cohen's book, Reconcilable Differences: Seven Essential Tips to Remaining Together from a Top Matrimonial Lawyer, was published in 2002.

 Cohen has been profiled in articles in The Wall Street Journal “The Ultimate Power Hobby”; The New York Times “Counterintelligence; The Patch-up, From the Master of the Split-Up”; Business Insider "Melinda Gates' divorce lawyer told us how he handles bitter splits between billionaire clients" and the Financial Times "The pandemic boosts business for a top New York divorce lawyer".
+In 2024 he was named as one of the "Top 200 Lawyers in the United States" by Forbes Magazine.

 Personal life

-Cohen was an avid marathoner, and completed the New York City Marathon in 1983 and 1984, as well as other marathons around the world.
-Cohen himself is twice-divorced, his first marriage lasted one year; his second, to Margery Rubin, lasted 22 years and gave him three sons.
+Cohen was an avid marathoner and completed the New York City Marathon in 1983 and 1984, as well as other marathons around the world.
+Cohen himself is twice-divorced, his first marriage lasted one year; his second, to Margery Rubin, lasted 22 years and yielded three sons.
 Their four-year divorce battle was finalized in 1994.
 Cohen is currently married to Stephanie J. Stiefel, a managing director at Neuberger Berman, and widow of Eric A. Steifel.
 He resides in New York City.